john-shefer/NetHole.3beta/README.md

 --list-interfaces (-D)		 : List available interfaces

-      LaBrea uses two different APIs to interact with the NIC (network card): libdnet and WinPcap.
+      NetHole uses two different APIs to interact with the NIC (network card): libdnet and WinPcap.
 The libdnet intf API is used to extract information from the NIC and to generate packets.
 The WinPcap API is used to sniff.